Tidal Disruptions of Main Sequence Stars -- V. The Varieties of Disruptions: Introduction

 Several complications can make TDEs more diverse than this picture.
 Events in which the pericenter distance $r_p \leq R_{\rm dc}$ lead to direct capture without tidal disruption; $R_{\rm dc} = 4r_g $ ($r_g \equiv GM/c^2$) for non-spinning black holes, and has only a very weak dependence on spin after averaging over orientation \citep{Kesden2012}.

 At slightly larger radii, but only when $r_p$ is less than the radius $R_{\rm circ}$, apsidal precession can be strong enough to perform the role expected of it, driving rapid circularization and compact accretion disk formation.
-In Schwarzschild spacetime, the apsidal direction of highly-eccentric orbits is rotated by $\sim (10r_g/r_p)$~radian per pericenter passage, suggesting that $R_{\rm circ} \simeq 10r_g$; in Kerr, orbital plane precession may also diminish the probability of close-in debris stream intersection \citep{Dai+2013,Guillochon.Ramirez-Ruiz2015}.
+In Schwarzschild spacetime, the apsidal direction of highly-eccentric orbits is rotated by $\sim (10r_g/r_p)$~radian per pericenter passage, suggesting that $R_{\rm circ} \sim 10r_g$; in Kerr, orbital plane precession may both diminish the probability of close-in debris stream intersection and delay stream intersections of all sorts \citep{Dai+2013,Guillochon.Ramirez-Ruiz2015}.
+However, black hole spin appears to have little effect on the energy distribution of the debris unless $r_p$ is very close to the direct capture distance \citep{Tejeda+2017,Gafton2019}.
+See also the appendix for several other issues regarding black hole spin.